 - (b) Describe the system to be used for controlling and monitoring towing of SBT from the fishing ground to the farming area.
 This should include details of: - i.
-Observation required for towing of SBT (include % coverage):- ii.
-Monitoring systems for recording losses of SBT (in particular, SBT mortality):- ii.
-Monitoring system to be used for recording the quantity of SBT transferred:- iii.
-Process to be implemented for commercial trials of stereo video systems for monitoring 10% of SBT transfers in the 2011 fishing season:- iv.
+Observation required for towing of SBT (include % coverage):- iv.
 Plans to allow adoption of the stereo video systems for ongoing monitoring in the following season if they prove successful:-

-- (c) Describe the system to be used for controlling and monitoring transferring of SBT from tow cages into farms.
-This should include details of: - i.
-Inspection/Observation required for transfer of SBT (include % coverage):-
+- ii.
+Monitoring systems for recording losses of SBT (in particular, SBT mortality):-Not applicable. - (c) Describe the system to be used for controlling and monitoring transferring of SBT from tow cages into farms.
+This should include details of: - i.Inspection/Observation required for transfer of SBT (include % coverage):-